thaumos/system-api-roles/roles/com_redhat_timesync/README.md

 The variables that can be passed to this role are as follows:

 ```
-# Name of the NTP implementation that will be installed and configured
-# when one or more NTP servers are specified (default ntp in RHEL < 6.8,
-# chrony otherwise)
-ntp_implementation: chrony

 # List of NTP servers
 ntp_servers:
   - hostname: foo.example.com   # Hostname or address of the server